Simple Living in a Complex World: The Stoic Approach to Money

 Treating a credit limit as an extension of income is a fundamental logical error.
 Stoicism teaches us to live within our means as a matter of integrity.
 When you carry a balance on a premium rewards card, you aren't winning points; you are paying a massive premium for the "privilege" of spending money you don't actually have.

-Ignoring the Margin of Safety
+Ignoring Margin of Safety

 Failure to account for "Black Swan" events is a failure of imagination.
 Stoics practiced Premortium Malorum—the premeditation of evils.
 Without an emergency fund (at least 6 months of expenses), any financial plan is merely a house of cards waiting for a minor medical bill or car repair to collapse it.